How to get users for your app, everything you should know about every step and tool to get this job done.

 Sadly, statistics say that more than half of smartphone solutions “die” during the first half-year of their launch.
 The problem is that mobile app marketing activities after the product release are often underestimated.

-That is why you should to do the following things: Monitor application performance
+That is why you should do the following thing: Monitor application performance

 You cannot improve what you do not measure.
 This includes the success of your mobile service.
 When promoting it, you definitely need to monitor the effectiveness of your application marketing strategy including each small activity.